 Steps were taken to ensure that the consultation was accessible to all.
-These steps included the publication of the consultation in paper copy issued on request.
+These steps included the publication of the consultation in paper copy which was made available on request.

 5.4 Sustainable Development Goals

 There are no economic, social or environmental effects in accepting or rejecting the recommendation